top of page

 • 4 min read

-⋆ Genre [Source: Naver/BigHit]: Reggaeton
+⋆ Genre: Reggaeton

 Producing Credits: "hitman" bang, Slow Rabbit, Carson Thatcher, Ewan Mainwood

-Writing/Composing Credits: "hitman" bang, Slow Rabbit, Carson Thatcher, Ewan Mainwood, BEOMGYU, danke, Woo Seung Yeon (153/Joombas), tru (153/Joombas), January 8th, Lee Seu Ran, SOOBIN, Kim In Hyung, Cho Yun Kyoung, TAEHYUN, HUENINGKAI, Jeon Jieun, Na Jung Ah (153/Joombas)
+Writing/Composing Credits: "hitman" bang, Slow Rabbit, Carson Thatcher, Ewan Mainwood, Beomgyu, danke, Woo Seung Yeon (153/Joombas), tru (153/Joombas), January 8th, Lee Seu Ran, Soobin, Kim In Hyung, Cho Yun Kyoung, TaehyunHueningkai, Jeon Jieun, Na Jung Ah (153/Joombas)

 ABOUT/MEANING: 'Resist (Not Gonna Run Away)' marks a pivotal moment in the boys’* emotional journey, shifting from the escapism explored in previous chapters to a more grounded and resilient stance.
 While ‘Run Away’ reflected a desire to flee from life’s challenges through love and friendship, ‘Resist’ embraces love as a source of strength.
 The boys commit to confronting difficulties head-on, with the phrase "I can resist" symbolizing their emotional resilience and determination to remain anchored in love.
 This evolution highlights their growing maturity, where love becomes a force that empowers them to face life’s complexities with courage, rather than seek escape.